felixsuwarno/Fintech-AscentPAY-Digital_Wallet_Product_Analytics/README.md

 - Include all users, including those with zero revenue, to avoid survivorship bias
 - Report total 180-day revenue per signup cohort and the share of users who generated any revenue

 #### Key Insights
 - Earlier 2024 signup cohorts generate meaningfully higher 180-day LTV than cohorts acquired later in the year.
 - Peak cohort value occurs in Q1–Q2, followed by a steady decline for cohorts acquired after mid-year.
 - The percentage of monetized users remains relatively stable across cohorts, indicating that **LTV decline is driven by lower per-user value**, not fewer paying users.
 - Later cohorts monetize, but at materially lower intensity, suggesting weakening user quality or product value realization over time.
 - This pattern indicates early growth cohorts benefited from stronger engagement or higher-value use cases that were not sustained later in the year.

+#### **Business Implications**
+- Declining cohort LTV over time indicates deteriorating user quality or value realization.
+- Stable monetization rates suggest the issue is revenue depth, not conversion to paying users.
+- Growth cohorts from early 2024 benefited from stronger engagement or higher-value use cases.
+- Acquisition and product strategies must address falling per-user value, not just scale.

 <br>